tonyx/sharpinoBlazor/README.md

 a shadow copy of the Asp.net identity users is stored in the sharpino_recordstore database.

 Key points:
-1. C# Blazor user interface with Asp.net identity and event sourced users
+1. C# Blazor user interface with Asp.net identity authentication
-2. F# Sharpino based event sourcing
+2. F# Sharpino based event sourcing "business logic"
-3. any .razor page will access the unique RecordStore instance via dependency injection
+3. any .razor page will access the unique RecordStore (F#) instance via dependency injection

 Note:
 you need this appsettings.json in the main directory